"Science is but a perversion of itself unless it has as its ultimate goal the betterment of humanity."

 Maybe it's about unbecoming everything that isn't you so you can be who you were meant to be in the first place."

-I am a Postdoc at the Robinson lab at the Institute of Molecular Life Sciences at the University of Zurich where I am working on the development of cutting-edge statistical methods in bioinformatics, mostly for bulk and single-cell RNA-seq data.
-In particular, I am currently focusing on two methodological projects.
-The first one consists in developing a Bayesian hierarchical model to identify differentially spliced genes, via differential transcript usage (DTU), from bulk RNA-seq data.
-The second project aims at creating a methodology, based on permutation tests, to perform differential state analyses from single-cell RNA-seq data.
+I am a Postdoc at the Robinson lab at the Institute of Molecular Life Sciences at the University of Zurich where I am working on the development of cutting-edge statistical methods in bioinformatics, mainly for high-throughput single-cell data.

-Previously, I was a PhD student at the Department of Statistics at the University of Warwick, where I worked on Bayesian hierarchical models to investigate stochastic systems in single cells.
+Previously, I was a PhD student at the Department of Statistics at the University of Warwick, where I focused on stochastic Bayesian hierarchical models to investigate transcription in single cells.

-In general terms, my interests are quite broad and lie in the development of statistical methods for applications in the medical and biological fields.
+In general terms, my interests are broad and lie in the development and application of statistical methods in computational biology.

 Thesis: "Bayesian Hierarchical Stochastic Inference on Multiple, Single Cell, Latent States from both Longitudinal and Stationary Data".